 top of page

-If you’ve ever been in that position, you’re not alone.
+If you’ve ever found yourself in this situation, you’re not alone.
 Subtle liver changes are surprisingly common, especially in horses with metabolic issues such as Equine Metabolic Syndrome (EMS) or PPID (Cushing’s disease).
 The good news?
 With the right knowledge and management, you can make a real difference.

-At Dr Silver, we believe the liver deserves just as much attention as the gut, hooves, and joints — because it quietly supports everything your horse does.
+At Dr Silver, we believe the liver deserves just as much attention as the gut, hooves, and joints.
+This vital organ quietly supports everything your horse does.

 💚 Why the Liver Matters